freevryheid/django_apps/README.md

-# site_auth
+# various
-Django app for site authentication
+Django apps for site authentication, management of design-build projects

 Based on snippets found all around.
-This app allows site specific logins using an email address.
+The client app allows site specific logins using an email address.
+The cert app includes tecnician certification.